linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Derivatives Market Complete Full/chapters manual/26 Risk-Neutral and Martingale Pricing.md

 Prior to this point you might have wondered how to tell whether a derivative pricing model is legitimate.
 Can we write down equation (2) for any asset or financial quantity?
 The answer is that a pricing procedure is legitimate if it is consistent with the solution to the portfolio problem.
 This consistency takes a surprisingly simple form: An acceptable pricing model is one in which ratios of asset prices follow a martingale:

 $$

-\mathrm {E} _ {t} ^ {*} \left(\frac {S _ {1 , T}}{S _ {2 , T}}\right) = \frac {S _ {1 , t}}{S _ {2 , t}} \quad t <   T \tag {3}
+\mathrm{E}_{t}^{*} \left(\frac{S_{1,T}}{S_{2,T}}\right) = \frac{S_{1,t}}{S_{2,t}} \quad t < T \tag{3}
 $$

 Here $S_{1,t}$ and $S_{2,t}$ are the prices of two non-dividend-paying assets that investors can own and $\mathrm{E}_t^*$ is computed with respect to a probability distribution under which the martingale condition, equation (3), is true.
 We will see that risk-neutral pricing arises when the denominator asset in equation (3) is an account that pays the short-term risk-free rate.
 Different assumptions about the numeraire are convenient in other contexts, such as pricing interest rate derivatives.
 You may find equation (3) puzzling at this point, but we will discuss it at greater length below.

 The rest of the chapter provides an economic explanation of the martingale approach and examples of its use.
-A key part of the martingale approach to derivatives pricing is the concept of a change of measure, which means transforming the probability distribution for assets into a new probability distribution.
+A key part of the martingale approach to derivatives pricing is the concept of a change of measure, which means transforming the probability distribution of assets into a new probability distribution.
 In continuous time, this change of measure is achieved using Girsanov's theorem, which we briefly summarize.
 We then present specific examples of changes of measure, including the risk-neutral measure.
 Finally, we discuss Warren Buffett's critique of using the Black-Scholes formula to price long-term put options.

 As you read the chapter, it is important to keep in mind that pricing a derivative, or any financial claim, amounts to asking how investors would value a particular risky cash flow.
 This chapter is meant to illuminate the link between investor portfolio decisions and derivatives pricing.

-# I. RISK AVERSION AND MARGINAL UTILITY
+## I. Risk Aversion and Marginal Utility

 All investors face two fundamental problems: first, whether to consume today or in the future (the savings/consumption decision) and second, which assets to hold in the savings portfolio (the portfolio selection problem).
 The two decisions are linked because the savings portfolio is a source of funds for future consumption.2 Portfolio selection is also tied to valuation because an investment decision requires assessing and discounting future payoffs.

 The solution to the portfolio selection problem determines demand for an asset.
 At a point in time there is a given supply of assets, which are priced so that they are held willingly by investors.
-For each asset the risk premium (the difference between the expected return and the risk free rate) is at the level necessary to equate asset demand and supply.
+For each asset the risk premium (the difference between the expected return and the risk-free rate) is at the level necessary to equate asset demand and supply.
 In equilibrium, assets have a positive risk premium only for risks that cannot be eliminated by diversification.
 We assume in what follows that markets are complete, i.e., that all risks are tradeable, and that all investors are unconstrained in selecting their portfolios.

 It is helpful to think of each possible economic outcome as a distinct event, which is called a state.
 Strictly speaking, every set of different outcomes is a distinct state.
 For example, the state in which the level of the S&P index is 1300 is different from the state in which it is 1301.
 We will use the term more generally to refer to economically distinct conditions, for example referring to "good states" (in which investors are well off) and "bad states" (in which investors are not well off).
 The price of stock  $i$  in state  $j$  at time  $t$  is  $S_{i}(t,j)$ .